DanielSant0s/DanielSant0s/README.md

 ### Hi there!
 I'm Daniel Santos 👋
   ##
+  ### Affiliations
+   - Front-end development intern at **TCE-PB**.
+   - Data Science and Artificial Intelligence Undergraduate at **UFPB**.
+   - [Technology and Artificial Intelligence League](https://github.com/TailUFPB) member on NLP board.
+  ### Personal
-   - Developing [Enceladus](https://github.com/DanielSant0s/Enceladus): A complete Lua environment for the PlayStation 2.
+   - Developing [Athena](https://github.com/DanielSant0s/AthenaEnv): A complete JavaScript environment for the PlayStation 2.
    - Reverse Engineering Addict: Understanding how things are done is also a part of enjoying them.
    - Funfact: I love working with game-related stuff, but not necessarily playing.